aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-fods-to-ods/_index.md

 The following example demonstrates how to merge FODS to ODS in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge FODS to ODS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to ODS file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges FODS to ODS.
+See Python example that merges FODS to ODS.

 {{% /blocks/products/pf/agp/text %}}